Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 Landing Page Link: https://www.maritzcx.com/lp/the-top-11-ways-to-increase-your-employee-loyalty/?utm_medium=directory+listing&utm_campaign=7011W000001XuemQAC&utm_content=voe&utm_source=capterra

 Summary: Ah . . . a true landing page.
 All frills and distractions have been removed to ensure only one point of focus: the opt-in for the free guide.
-It all comes down to data but I always have a natural preference for content opt-ins because they feel like a smaller step for someone visiting your site cold.
+It all comes down to data but we always have a natural preference for content opt-ins because they feel like a smaller step for someone visiting your site cold.
 Asking a brand new visitor to buy or even just request a demo sometimes seems like proposing marriage on the first date.
 This free guide could work well for MaritzCX.

 Options For Split-Testing: It would be interesting to run versions of the landing page where the only thing that changes is the title of the free report – is there a more alluring topic that would garner more opt-ins?
-Then I’d look at testing the form length.
+Then we’d look at testing the form length.

 You may have noticed that Capterra’s search results for this category had 170 results.